WSU-kduncan/cicd-3120-oneal43/Project5/README.md

 - Description of container restart script
 -   * The restart script stops the old site, lists running containers, removes the old site container, lists containers, pulls the latest images from Dockerhub, lists images, then runs the image and binds it to port 80
 - Setting up a webhook on the server
-  - How you created you own listener
-     *
   - How you installed the [webhook on GitHub](https://github.com/adnanh/webhook)
      * export PATH=$PATH:/usr/local/go/bin
      * wget https://go.dev/dl/go1.19.3.linux-amd64.tar.gz